Need a lawyer for a truck accident? Russell Law Firm, LLC is here to help.

 Our East Baton Rouge Parish truck accident attorneys are here to ensure all Louisiana injury victims and their families are treated with dignity and respect, no matter where they live or work in Louisiana.
 Contact us today to put our winning team in your corner.

-What Type of Louisiana Truck Accident Cases Does the Russell Law Firm Take?
+What Type of Louisiana Truck Accident Cases Does the Russell Law Firm, LLC Take?

 Last year, the LSU Center for Analytics & Research in Transportation Safety reported 2,938 injuries, and 104 fatalities om crashes involving “large trucks” throughout the state.

 This is important, because our Baton Rouge truck accident attorneys believe the numbers may be much higher, considering the number of delivery trucks and other commercial vehicle crashes, injuries, and fatalities that occur, but do not fit into this category.
 Large trucks are often associated with 18-wheelers and flatbed semi-trucks that haul goods across Louisiana and the rest of the country.
 However, we do not limit our legal expertise to just tractor-trailer accidents.